 Date: April 2-May 1, days off: May 2-3

 Ramadan falls on the ninth month of the Muslim lunar calendar.
-It is a sacred period for the followers of Islam, since during the holy month, the archangel Gabriel appeared to Muhammad, giving him verses of the Koran.
+It is a sacred period for the followers of Islam, since during the holy month, the archangel Gabriel appeared to Muhammad, giving him verses from the Koran.

 During Ramadan, believers must refrain from drinking and eating every day from sunrise to sunset – approximately 5 a.m. to 7 p.m.
 During this time, Muslims have to fast, but also cannot smoke and drink alcohol.
-They have to abandon any pleasure activities.
+They have to abandon any pleasurable activities.
 It is a time when honesty towards oneself and loved ones and avoiding any conflicts are important.

 The end of Ramadan is celebrated with a 3-day festival called Ramazan Bayrami.
 These are the days when family members get together and celebrate the end of the fast together.
 It is a time of joy, exchanging gifts and sharing meals – traditional sweets and drinks such as baklava and Turkish tea play a special role.
 It is also an occasion to commemorate the dead.
 A special dish called pişi is prepared, which are large pieces of fried dough.
 Families give them away to neighbors and the poor in remembrance of their dead relatives.

 Believers work during the holy month; however, the traffic is not as heavy as in the non-feasting period.
-In cities, restaurants are open, but the patrons come after the sunset.
-However, in smaller towns, all businesses are most often be closed until the end of the fast.
-Ramadan is an ideal time for sightseeing as Muslims usually stay at home to sleep off the hours until sunset.
+In cities, restaurants are open, but the patrons come after sunset.
+However, in smaller towns, all businesses are most often closed until the end of the fast.
+Ramadan is an ideal time for sightseeing as Muslims usually stay at home to sleep until sunset.
 If you plan to go to Tukey to do business during this time, you had better do this before or after Ramadan.
 During Ramadan, Muslims work irregularly and may feel the discomfort of feasting.